SBZed/React-Tutorial/Readme.md

 # React - Reacts to state changes

-## Index

-#### 1. Introduction
+1. Introduction
     - 1.1.
 Setup
     - 1.2.
 Component
     - 1.3.
 First React App
     - 1.4.
 Props (Passing Data to component)
     - 1.5.
 Fetch data from API
     - 1.6.
 State in react: `useState`
     - 1.7. useEffect: built-in hook

-#### 2. React Router
+2. React Router

-#### 3. State Management
+3. State Management
     - 3.1.
 The need for State Management
     - 3.2.
 Setup for Context
     - 3.3.
 Usage of context
     - 3.4.
 Update value in the context
     - 3.5.
 Pros and Cons

-#### 4. Redux - State management tool
+4. Redux - State management tool
     - 4.1.
 Theory
     - 4.2.
 How to Proceed with `redux` library
     - 4.3.
 How to Proceed with `react-redux` library
     - 4.4.
 How to access value from the store(Globalized state)

-#### 5. From the scratch
+5. From the scratch
     - 5.1.
 Another way of using react
     - 5.2.
 JSX
     - 5.3.
 Small Quirks in JSX
+    - 5.4.
+React Setup from scratch

-#### 6. Resource
+6. Resource

 ## 1. Intro